 Overview: The bLUeprint Grants have been established to encourage faculty, staff, undergraduate and graduate students to develop programs that will enrich and expand student learning opportunities to promote student success.
 There will be two application cycles per academic year in which awards of up to $2500 will be available.
 A call for proposals will be issued to all faculty and staff each semester.
 All proposals will be reviewed by the Faculty Committee on Student Life (FCSL).
 Priority will be given to those proposals that reflect a collaborative effort by faculty, staff and students, and that impact a broad audience.
 Please note that expenses for compensation of Lehigh faculty, staff or students are NOT eligible for funding through this grant.

-- Innovative and distinctive "make a difference" start-up projects, activities and events with potential for being recognized as notable or best in class by peers, individuals, or groups beyond the immediate Lehigh constituency
+- Be innovative and distinctive with potential for being recognized as notable or best-in-class by peers, individuals, or groups beyond the immediate Lehigh constituency.

-- Demonstrate an intellectual collaboration between faculty and students in the design and execution of the activity
+- Demonstrate intellectual collaboration between faculty and students in the design and execution of the activity.

 The five bLUeprint foundational principles are listed below.
 It is not necessary to address all of them, only those that most apply to your proposed project.